The theology company logo

 (OIKOS, POLIS)

 METANOMICS = the management of any entity, ie the study of the features common to any entity.
 Einstein helped to answer the question 'is the atom an entity?'
 The answer, we know, is year.
-There exist subspaces in the universe that have a certain independence and certain properties, in other words they move as a whole in the universal environment.
+There exist subspaces in the Universe that have a certain independence and certain properties, in other words they move as a whole in the universal environment.

 The universal network builder can (among other things) build houses, households and cities.
 The creative force comes in two classes, dissipative and conservative.